ENCCS/julia-for-hpc/content/GPU.rst

 Vendor libraries
 ^^^^^^^^^^^^^^^^

+Support for using GPU vendor libraries from Julia is currently only supported on NVIDIA GPUs.
-The NVIDIA libraries contain precompiled kernels for common operations like matrix multiplication (`cuBLAS`), fast Fourier transforms (`cuFFT`), linear solvers (`cuSOLVER`), etc. These kernels are wrapped in ``CUDA.jl`` and can be used directly with ``CuArrays``:
+NVIDIA libraries contain precompiled kernels for common operations like matrix multiplication (`cuBLAS`), fast Fourier transforms (`cuFFT`), linear solvers (`cuSOLVER`), etc. These kernels are wrapped in ``CUDA.jl`` and can be used directly with ``CuArrays``: